 I have been freelancing translation and interpreting for many years in addition to my academic work.
 I was a distance-learning tutor for the Diploma in Translation (DipTrans) course of the Chartered Institute of Linguists for many years.
 My professional work also includes teaching scientific/technical translation and Consecutive and Liaison Interpreting as well as research and supervising PhD at UCL's Centre for Translation Studies (formerly housed at Imperial College).
 Details can be found here: https://www.ucl.ac.uk/european-languages-culture/people/caiwen-wang.

-My research interests are empirical studies of translation and interpreting, and applied linguistics in general, and I have published in all the three areas.
+My research interests are theoretical and empirical studies of translation and interpreting, and applied linguistics in general, and I have published in all the three areas.
 My co-edited book 'Empirical Studies of Translation and Interpreting: The Post-Structuralist Approach' by Routledge (https://doi.org/10.4324/9781003017400) is listed in the Routledge Advances in Translation and Interpreting Studies series.
 At the moment, I am co-editing a book for Bloomsbury and a special issue for Benjamins' Translation and Interpreting Studies.

 I supervise MA translation projects, MA interpreting projects and MA theses in translation and interpreting.
 I also supervise PhD in Translation and Interpreting Studies.